What are the key features of Drupal?

 - Workflows and publishing control: You may have numerous people working on content with responsibilities spanning authoring, editing, and scheduling.

 - SEO support baked in: If visibility on search engines is required, then built in support for your SEO efforts is important.
-You’ll want to know that your content management software not only allows you to create your optimised content, with keyworded titles, meta data, alt tag support etc, but also creates fast, clean, well-structured markup, with friendly URLs and mobile optimized delivery.
+You’ll want to know that your content management software not only supports your content optimisation efforts, but also creates clean, well-structured markup and search engine-friendly URLs.

-- Security and support: Exceptionally important and probably the most important must have in this list.
-You’ll need your CMS to ensure your data and your customer’s data is safe.
+- Security and support: This is one of the most important points in this list: ensure your data and your customer’s data is safe.
 Your brand reputation is a difficult thing to repair, so check what your CMS supports in the way of SSL, security updates, CDN (can help alleviate DDoS attacks), and has a good process for applying patches.

 Key Features of Drupal 8